elixir-berlin/planning/Hosts-Guideline.md

 ## What you get

-You get a change of meeting a lot of Elixir lovers in your place :) and an opportunity to introduce your company to the Elixir community in Berlin
+You get a chance of meeting a lot of Elixir lovers in your place :) and an opportunity to introduce your company to the Elixir community in Berlin

 ## When is it happening?